offen/offen/docs/docs/running-offen/configuring-the-application.md

 ### Email

 `SMTP` is a namespace used for configuring how transactional email is being sent.
-If any of these values is missing, Offen will fallback to using local `sendmail` which will likely be unreliable, so **configuring these values is highly recommended**.
+If any of these values is missing, Offen Fair Web Analytics will fallback to using local `sendmail` which will likely be unreliable, so **configuring these values is highly recommended**.

 ### OFFEN_SMTP_USER
 {: .no_toc }